Bureau of Indian Affairs

 The Wapato Diversion has three fish ladders that provide a path for upstream fish migration through the structures.

-The existing safety features, specifically, walkways and the trash rake mechanism do not meet current industry standards.
-The trash rake is particularly problematic, as wood and large debris in the Yakima River is often trapped in the headworks forebay where it can become lodged in the headgates.
+Existing headworks safety features such as the walkways and trash rake mechanism do not meet current industry standards.
+The trash rake is particularly problematic, as wood and large debris in the Yakima River are often trapped in the headworks forebay and can become lodged in the headgates.
+In addition, WIP crews cannot safely dewater the Main Canal headworks forebay to perform maintenance on the headworks facility.

 The 1996 flood event reportedly came close to overtopping the railroad tracks on the west bank of the Yakima River.
-In addition to infrastructure risk, an overtopping event could result in an uncontrolled release of water into the WIP Main Canal, with catastrophic results.
+In addition to localized infrastructure risk, an overtopping event could result in an uncontrolled release of water into the WIP Main Canal, with catastrophic results.

 Project updates, public notices, meeting announcements, and other updates will be shared here when available.